Martin Hardie (artist)

-Captain Martin Hardie, the artist, sketching in Italy.
+Captain Martin Hardie, sketching in Italy during WW1.

-Martin Hardie (1875–1952) was a painter in watercolour, printmaker, art historian and museum curator.
+Martin Hardie C.B.E., RWS, RI (1875–1952) was a painter in watercolour, printmaker, art historian and museum curator.

 His three-volume history of Watercolour Painting in Britain, published posthumously in the 1960s, is recognised as the standard work on the subject.

 Born in London, Hardie was an expert on watercolours, and painted many himself.
-He was a member of the Royal Watercolour Society.
-He married Agnes Pattisson in 1903, and from the 1930s onwards lived in Tonbridge.
+He was a member of the Royal Watercolour Society (1934), the Royal Institute of Painters in Water Colours (1924, Vice-President 1934) and the Royal Society of Painter-Etchers and Engravers, of which he became Honorary Secretary.
+He received a C.B.E. in 1935.
+He married Agnes Pattisson in 1903, and from the 1930s onwards lived in Tonbridge, where there is a "Martin Hardie Way" on an estate where the street names are all of artists.
 He was an army captain during World War I.